What to Do After Being Injured in a Bicycle Accident

 Next up, you need to head in for a check-up with your doctor.
 We touched on the injuries you can get from bicycle accidents earlier.
 Injuries like wounds and broken bones are obvious right away, but concussions are different.

-According to Johns Hopkins Medicine, some of the symptoms caused by concussions do not make their presence felt immediately.
+Some of the symptoms caused by concussions do not make their presence felt immediately.
 In some cases, concussion-related symptoms only emerge days, weeks, or even months after you were originally injured.

 You cannot assume that you are completely healthy after being involved in a bike accident.
 Go to your doctor for a thorough examination to see if you are suffering from any serious issues.